Sharetribe does not believe in locking in its customers. Data is yours to take and you can request a full export (backup) of your marketplace data.

 We host your marketplace and all its data with great caution.
 The data is stored in multiple secure locations.
 If something goes wrong, we can always restore the data from backups.
 There is no need to ask for a backup as a security precaution—Sharetribe does it on your behalf!

 How can I import the data export to a MySQL database?

 You can find full instructions on how to access your marketplace data export in this article.
 Please note that the instructions are currently only available for macOS, but will be made available for Windows in the future.

 On other platforms, as a nutshell guide to get started, you can import the provided MySQL dump file contents to a MySQL database on command line with something like this:

 mysql -u database_username -p name_of_the_database_where_you_want_to_import < your_marketplace_export.sql

-Where you replace the names for the user, the database and the file with ones that match to your situation.
+Where you replace the names for the user, the database, and the file with ones that match your situation.